 At 0900 a briefing on ICS and this exercise commenced, with choices of the Team Leaders and Shelter Managers.
-The large crowd of roughly 50 participants were released at 0930 to travel to their deployment locations.
+The large crowd of roughly 55 participants were released at 0930 to travel to their deployment locations.
+There were 4 off-campus distractor participants pre-arranged and unknown to the conference participants, in three states.
 The Exercise had 1-hour "operational periods" and ended shortly after 1210.